Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Experimental setup and measurement protocol

 \subsection{Cavity-BEC system and superfluid--Mott-insulator transition}

-The experimental system, as sketched in Fig.~\ref{fig:schematics}, consists of a laser-driven Bose-Einstein condensate (BEC) of $N_\mathrm{3D}=55,000$ Rubidium-87 ($^{87}$Rb) atoms dispersively coupled to a high-finesse optical cavity with strength $\Omega_g$.
+The experimental system, as sketched in Fig.~\ref{fig:schematics}, consists of a laser-driven Bose-Einstein condensate (BEC) of $N_\mathrm{3D}=5.5\times10^4$ rubidium-87 ($^{87}$Rb) atoms dispersively coupled to a high-finesse optical cavity with strength $\Omega_g$.
 The atoms are magnetically trapped in a three-dimensional harmonic potential with trapping frequencies $(\omega_x,\omega_y,\omega_z) = 2\pi\times(25.2,202.2,215.6)$~Hz.
 In the absence of external drive, the ensemble forms a Thomas-Fermi cloud with measured radii $(r_x,r_y,r_z)=(26.8,3.3,3.1)$$~\mu$m [Fig.~\ref{fig:schematics}(a)].
 The three-dimensional atomic cloud is overlapped with the fundamental mode of the high-finesse optical cavity oriented along the $x$ direction.
 The cavity resonance frequency $\omega_c$ and wave vector $k_c$ correspond to a wavelength of $\lambda_c = 803$~nm and a recoil energy of $E_\mathrm{rec}=\hbar^2 k_c^2/2m_\mathrm{Rb}=\hbar\times2\pi\times3.55$~kHz.
-The cavity has a relatively low field decay rate of $\kappa=2\pi\times4.45$~kHz, and operates in the sub-recoil regime~\cite{klinder16}.
-The atomic cloud is then loaded into an external optical lattice oriented along the $z$ direction, which is given by $E_\mathrm{ext}(z)=E_z\cos^2(2\pi z/\lambda_z)$ with wavelength $\lambda_z=803$~nm and depth $E_z= 12.5~E_\mathrm{rec}$.
+The cavity has a field decay rate of $\kappa=2\pi\times4.45$~kHz comparable to the recoil frequency, and therefore operates in the sub-recoil regime~\cite{klinder16}.
+After the initial preparation, the atomic cloud is then loaded into an external optical lattice oriented along the $z$ direction, which is given by $E_\mathrm{ext}(z)=E_z\cos^2(2\pi z/\lambda_z)$ with wavelength $\lambda_z=803$~nm and depth $E_z= 12.5~E_\mathrm{rec}$.
 The strong external lattice suppresses tunneling along the $z$ direction and renders the system into effective two-dimensional slices spanned on the $x$\nobreakdash-$y$~plane, as illustrated in Fig.~\ref{fig:schematics}(b).

 After preparing and loading the BEC into $E_\mathrm{ext}(z)$, the ensemble is transversely pumped along the $y$ direction by a laser with effective pump strength $E_p$ and frequency $\omega_p=2\pi\lambda_p/c$, which forms an effective standing-wave optical lattice $E_y(y)=E_p\cos^2(2\pi y/\lambda_p)$.
-We work in the dispersive regime $\omega_p \gg \omega_a$ using pump light at a wavelength of $\lambda_p=803$~nm.
+We work in the dispersive regime $\omega_p < \omega_a$ using pump light at a wavelength of $\lambda_p=803$~nm.
 This is far detuned from the relevant atomic transition of $^{87}$Rb at $\lambda_a=795$~nm.
-We note that the atoms and the cavity are both red-detuned from the pump light $\Delta_a = \omega_a-\omega_p<0$, $\Delta_c=\omega_c-\omega_p<0$.
+We note that the atoms and the cavity are both red-detuned from the pump light $\Delta_a = \omega_p-\omega_a<0$, $\Delta_c=\omega_p-\omega_c<0$.

 Combining all the aforementioned components of the setup, we can write down the full many-body Hamiltonian of the cavity-BEC system~\cite{maschler08,nagy08,baumann10},